It is the most common question new podcasters ask, and often the source of the most anxiety: "How many downloads should I be getting?"

 The "YouTube Music" Effect: Views vs. Downloads

-In 2026, the lines have blurred.
-With YouTube Music replacing Google Podcasts as a primary default player on Android devices, "downloads" are no longer the only metric that matters.
+The biggest shift in the last two years has been the consolidation of audio and video.
+With YouTube Music replacing Google Podcasts as the primary default player on Android devices, "downloads" are no longer the only metric that matters.

-If your audio downloads are steady at 50, but you are getting 500 views on the video version, your total audience is 550.
+If your audio downloads are steady at 50, but you are getting 500 views on the video version via YouTube Music, your total audience is 550.
 Do not ignore the video side of the equation.
+YouTube Music has effectively democratized discovery, allowing smaller shows to find audiences through algorithms rather than just chart rankings.

 The Long Tail: Downloads Beyond Day 7